 If you’re new to canning, I highly recommend filling one jar at a time, placing it into the hot water bath canner, and then moving onto the next jar.
 This process is for raw-pack tomatoes—meaning you don’t heat the tomatoes before they go in the jar.
 The tomatoes will quickly cool down the hot jars, and just by the nature of being a newbie, you’ll be a little bit slower at this process.
 If you do all the jars at once, the jars might cool down too much before you place them in the boiling water—which could lead to jar breakage.
 Start with one at a time.
 In these pictures, I did a whole canner load at once, but I’m pretty speedy!

 - Step 4A: Remove a single hot jar—Place an old towel on your countertop (to protect the jars from the cold temperature).
-Remove one hot jar from either the dishwasher, oven, or water bath canner (dumping the hot water back into the canner if using that method), and place it on the towel.
+Remove one hot jar from the water bath canner (dumping the hot water back into the canner), and place it on the towel.

 - Step 4B: Acidify the jar—To safely can tomatoes, you must acidify each jar by using either lemon juice or powdered citric acid.
 For each pint of tomatoes, add one tablespoon of bottled lemon juice (it must be bottled—fresh doesn’t have consistent acidity) OR 1/4 teaspoon powdered citric acid to the bottom of the jar before adding tomatoes.
 Double that for quarts.